End-of-the-Year Information for Retirees and Benefit Recipients

 Health Care Premiums

-Aetna Medicare Plan (PPO) premiums will remain the same, while Aultcare PPO, Delta Dental, and VSP premiums will decrease slightly.
-Aetna Choice POS II premiums will increase by 6.4%.
-Please visit the 2022 Open Enrollment page on our website or watch the 2022 Open Enrollment presentation for more information.
+With the exception of AultCare PPO, all other medical plan premiums remain the same.
+The AultCare premiums are increasing by 1%.
+Please visit the 2023 Open Enrollment page on our website or watch the 2023 Open Enrollment presentation for more information.

 How Does This Affect Me?